LouiseSteward/learn/public-health/text/quiz-10.md

 	- 	There is less theft
 	- 	The quality of the supplies is lower
 15. In South Africa:
-	- 	The National Department of Health decides the type and quantity of drugs each required by each facility requires and distributes this as a “kit”
+	- 	The National Department of Health decides the type and quantity of drugs required by each facility
 	- 	The Provincial Departments of Health decides the type and quantity of drugs required by each facility and distributes this as a “kit”
 	- 	The Central Procurement Agency is responsible for deciding the types and quantities of drugs for each type of facility
 	+	Facilities place orders at the provincial depot based on the previous year’s consumption